ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 $$x:A, y:A \vdash \mathrm{ua}(x, y):R(x, y) \to (x =_A y)$$
 $$x:A, y:A, r:R(x, y) \vdash G(x, y):\mathrm{idtofam}(x, y, \mathrm{ua}(x, y, r)) =_{R(x, y)} r$$

-See [[univalent reflexive graph]] for proofs that these definitions are the same.
+See [[fundamental theorem of identity types]] for proofs that these definitions are the same.

 Traditional [[homotopy type theory]] uses the type of functions with contractible fibers for both $\simeq$ and $R$, while [[Mike Shulman]]'s model of [[higher observational type theory]] uses the type of $U$-small one-to-one correspondences for $R$ and the type of judgmentally strict equivalences for $\simeq$.